• Skip to primary navigation

 Can I freeze copper penny salad?

-Yes, just pack into meal-sized freezer containers and freeze for up to six months.
+Yes, pack it into meal-sized freezer containers and freeze up to six months.
 To use, defrost in the refrigerator, then transfer to a serving bowl and allow to come to room temperature.

 Can I make it in advance?

 Yes, the flavours of this salad improve with standing.
-Make it in advance and store covered in the refrigerator until you are ready to eat it.
+Make it in advance and store it in a covered container in the refrigerator until you are ready to eat it.

 This salad will stay fresh in the refrigerator for over a week.